 Talking to us helps us to continue to provide a safe and supportive space.

 Our Code of Conduct & Diversity Policies come from recent consultation with various improvisers, performers, students and diversity officers.

 We also received advice and information from other theatre companies, organisation and unions.

 We are now at the stage of receiving public feedback, and we’d appreciate your thoughts.
-If there is anything you would like to add or change please us at email@example.com.
+If there is anything you would like to add or change please contact us.